fieldtrip/website/development/project.md

 # Project overview

 This section of the website lists information aimed at developers of FieldTrip and collaborating software projects.
-Most of the pages here are just meant as scratchpad for sharing ideas and for keeping track of the "to do" list and therefore will be of limited use to end-users.
+Most of the pages here are just meant as scratchpads for sharing ideas and for keeping track of the "to do" list and therefore will be of limited use to end-users.

-We also use [github](/development/git) and [bugzilla](/bugzilla) to track projects.
+We also use [GitHub](/development/git) and [Bugzilla](/bugzilla) to track projects.

 ## Open projects